kn0ll/reaper-source-separation/README.md

 A native REAPER extension for AI source separation.
 Right-click any audio item, select **Separate Sources**, and get individual stems (vocals, drums, bass, etc.) as new tracks in your project.

-Models are downloaded automatically the first time you use them -- no manual setup required.

 ## Table of contents

 - [Install](#install)